 With sustainability issues like growing inequality and the deterioration of our natural livelihood making the transformation to a more sustainable economy increasingly desirable, companies need a new approach to expand the opportunity for new growth and value creation.

-To realize these advantages, organisations need to become increasingly interested in implementing sustainable solutions; they need to reimagine business models for sustainability, manage new measures of performance and reshape business ecosystems.
+To realize these advantages, organizations need to become increasingly interested in implementing sustainable solutions; they need to reimagine business models for sustainability, manage new measures of performance and reshape business ecosystems.

 They are encouraged to explore various strategies or design themes to innovate their business models for sustainability.